zkxjzmswkwl/rs3-dlang/README.md

 Everything else is kind of auxiliary.

 # Will this get me banned?
-It is currently, as of writing (_engine revision 937-1)_ **__not possible for Jagex to programmatically detect this software__** as the engine contains no way of doing so.
+It is currently, as of writing (_engine revision 937-1)_, **__not possible for Jagex to programmatically detect this software__** as the engine contains no way of doing so.
 I suppose decades of relying on Java's reflection has taken its toll.

+This software invokes no action on behalf of the user.
+That is to say, in simpler terms _"we dont do nothin"_.
+Meaning there is nothing for server-side behavior analysis to, well, analyze.
+We simply read data and build features atop of that data, similar to Alt1.
+Just without the shackles.

 I check each revision.
 If this changes I will update here.